GIFTS IN WILLS

 We're incredibly grateful for every gift we receive, big or small.
 Every bit of support helps us to improve the lives of brave children facing real challenges every day, from those coping with the effects of abuse to those trying to overcome physical and emotional challenges, or caring for a sick or disabled family member.

 Leaving a gift in your Will to Happy Days is easy.
-If you need more advice, give us a call and we'll support you every step of the way.
+If you need more advice, give us a call or fill out the form at the bottom of this page and we'll support you every step of the way.

 Why leave a gift in your Will?